-- DC Water issues advisories to protect public health when there is a water quality risk. - A leak on a large transmission main resulted in a loss of water pressure in isolated parts of our distribution system. - The loss in pressure prompted DC Water to issue the advisory for the impact area until water quality testing confirmed the safety of the drinking water.
+- DC Water issues advisories to protect public health when there is a water quality risk. - A loss of pressure in the pipe system due to an open valve at Bryant Street Pumping Station occurred at 8:30 p.m. on July 12. - The loss in pressure prompted DC Water to issue the advisory for the impact area until water quality testing confirmed the safety of the drinking water.